 - 1. Start the engine and let it warm a few minutes to render oil more fluid to ease suction. - 2.
 Stop the engine and remove the key from the panel. - 3.
-Connect a hose to the drain pump and place a container under the disposal hose. - 4.
+Remove the cap of the drain pipe (A) and connect the oil drain pump. - 4.
 Pump all used oil out from the pan. - 5.
 Disconnect the oil drain pump and replace the cap on the drain pipe.